Web-Automation/trading_agent/tech doc.md

 ### The Optional Connection to an Artificial Intelligence Language Model

 As explained in Section 4.5, this software includes an optional, not-required connection point where a language model such as Claude could be used purely to write a friendly sentence summarizing the news sentiment already calculated by Marketaux.
 This connection is never required for the software to function, and is never used to calculate or approve a trade.

----

-> *This document is a plain-language technical reference, not financial advice.
-The software it describes is a decision-support tool: it never places trades automatically, and every recommendation it produces is intended to be reviewed by a human being before any money is risked.*